BuddhaBob/erasmus-sds/README.md

  - Creation of the html version of the learning agreement layout.

 Hakan Duran:
- - Creation of the design of the Application.
+ - Creation of the design and color-scheme of the Application.

 Tomás Taborda:
- - Creating the database with a table for Courses and another for Faculties;
+ - Creating the database with a table for Courses, one for Faculties, one for Comments and another for already filled out Learning Agreements (and corresponding Models);
  - Filling the database with Courses and Faculties of Politechnika Poznanska;
  - Creating the base MVC structure;
- - Creation of the several views and forms used to receive the information of the user (as well as the baskets and mechanisms used to select the courses for the learning agreement), both for incoming and outgoing students;
+ - Creation of the several views, controllers and forms used to receive the information of the user (as well as the baskets and mechanisms used to select the courses for the learning agreement), both for incoming and outgoing students;
- - Integration of the html version of the learning agreement layout (filling the fields with the inputs provided by the user).
+ - Integration of the html version of the learning agreement layout (filling the fields with the inputs provided by the user);
- - Creation of the "How to use" view.
+ - Creation of the "How to use" view and controller;
+ - Creation of the Comment-related views and controllers ("CourseList" and "Comments");
+ - General testing of the application and its functionalities;